(Flutter Version Setup Documentation)

 In case you are cloning from VCS and installing Laravel, then you need to do the following steps:

-php artisan key:generate
+cd my-project composer install php artisan key:generate

 php artisan storage:link